ABOUT THE PROGRAMME

 - Not for funding bodies

-- Not for Southeast Asian nationals living outside of the five countries mentioned in this call.
+- Not for Southeast Asian nationals living outside of Southeast Asia

-- Not for UK individuals based (living) outside of the United Kingdom, unless temporarily living outside of the United Kingdom but retaining a home address in the United Kingdom and defined by Her Majesty’s Revenue & Customs as ‘resident the in the UK’ for tax – see here.
+- Not for UK individuals based/living outside of the United Kingdom unless temporarily living but retaining a home address in the United Kingdom and defined by Her Majesty’s Revenue & Customs as ‘resident the in the UK’ for tax – see here.